 In the Welcome Dinner, Mr. Zhang Zhiping, who is the Executive President of FCSSC, Vice President of SSEF and Executive Vice Chairman of Hongru Financial Education Foundation as well, mentioned that “all the participants are financial leaders and managers from their home countries, and they bring their own experience to China on this trip.
 We hope this training program can help the participants to become the backbone of the development of their own financial industries.”
 Madam Li Xiulan, Secretary-General of Hongru Financial Education Foundation, added that as a main sponsor of the program, Hongru would like to take this opportunity for the institution’s internationalization and make contribution to train the financial leaders and talents from South-South countries.

-Near the end of the program, to better promote the exchange of ideas and expand the influence of South-South cooperation , the FCSSC and PBCSF specially organized a forum named “Tsinghua PBCSF Global Finance Forum—South-South Cooperation and ‘Belt-and-Road’ Initiative”, which invited Mr. Zhou Hao (Tsinghua PBCSF Associate Dean), Mr. Cai E’sheng (Chairman of FCSSC and SSEF, and former Vice Chairman of China Banking Regulatory Commission), and Mr. Zhou Yanli (Special Researcher in the State Council and former Vice Chairman of China Insurance Regulatory Commission) to attend the forum and deliver keynote speeches to share China’s development experience accumulated during reform and open-up.
+Near the end of the program, to better promote the exchange of ideas and expand the influence of South-South cooperation , the FCSSC and PBCSF specially organized a forum named “Tsinghua PBCSF Global Finance Forum—South-South Cooperation and ‘Belt-and-Road’ Initiative”, which invited Mr. Zhou Hao (Tsinghua PBCSF Associate Dean), Mr. Zhou Yanli (Special Researcher in the State Council and former Vice Chairman of China Insurance Regulatory Commission), the representatives of FCSSC and SSEF to attend the forum and deliver keynote speeches to share China’s development experience accumulated during reform and open-up.
 As a representative of the participants, Dr. Bhekuyise Nicholas Mfeka, Advisor to the President of South Africa, said that he had learnt a lot about policy and experience, at the meantime gained valuable friendship.
 He encouraged the participants to report to their countries’ leaderships to have more and more interactions with China soon and strengthen the implementation of national development projects.
-To further facilitate the communication, the round-table forum specially invited Chairman Cai from FCSSC, Mr. Feng Chunping (Head of the Strategic Planning Department of the Export-Import Bank of China), Ms. Jiang Xiheng (Deputy Director of China's Knowledge Center for International Development), Mr. Zong Liang (Chief Researcher of Bank of China) and Mr. Baboo Gulab (Mayor of Gwadar, Pakistan) as another representative of program participants.
+To further facilitate the communication, the round-table forum specially invited Mr. Feng Chunping (Head of the Strategic Planning Department of the Export-Import Bank of China), Ms. Jiang Xiheng (Deputy Director of China's Knowledge Center for International Development), Mr. Zong Liang (Chief Researcher of Bank of China) and Mr. Baboo Gulab (Mayor of Gwadar, Pakistan) as another representative of program participants.
 These guest speakers discussed various topics from the “Gwadar Port”, the “Belt-and-Road” Initiative, to foreign trade, which impressed the audience with a more profound understanding of South-South cooperation.

 International Influence: Form the Global Alumni Network of Financial Leaders

 The first batch of participants graduating from the “South-South Education Program for Economics and Finance” last year have gone back to their home countries and continued to play an important role in their work.
-As particularly mentioned by Chairman Cai, those participants have created their own WeChat group to stay in touch.
+As particularly mentioned by the representative of FCSSC, those participants have created their own WeChat group to stay in touch.
 Now, the second batch of participants also built their social network in WeChat and WhatsApp group to share feelings and exchange ideas anytime anywhere.

 “Every country can find its own way of development, and I hope the participants can help each other for common development after the one-week study and visits,” said Madam Wu as a wish to these financial leaders from different developing countries.
 When the program came to an end, the participants all said that their feelings matched perfectly with their expectations.
 Though they had to say goodbye to each other and China, their friendship would never end.
 Exchange and cooperation from civil to official have just sailed from here.